UCP and Shopify Storefront Catalog MCP: What to Verify

 Verity Score automatically detects and analyzes your UCP configuration:

-- Cross-references with schema.org: do prices, stock levels, and attributes in the manifest match the schema?
+4. **Cross-references with schema.org**: do prices, stock levels, variants, and attributes match the page?

-- Verifies policies: are the return and shipping policy URLs valid?
+5. **Verifies policies**: are return and shipping policy URLs valid and citable?

 | Dimension | Weight | What Is Checked |